 - Etching needle

 - Paper to print on (such as Somerset)

 - Tray to soak your paper in

 - Blotting paper (or a clean tea towel)

 - Mount board or flexible store reward card

-- Newspaper or phone book for wiping
+- Newspaper, tissue paper or phone book for wiping